paulosilva/MVCRazorApp/README.md

 # MVCRazorApp
-Developing an ASP .NET MVC 5.2 web application that uses MySQL and Entity Framework
+Developing an ASP .NET MVC 5.2 web application that uses MySQL and Entity Framework on macOS